 When Q (played by Desmond Llewelyn) turned up to gift Bond the gyrocopter the director had him wear stone Bermuda Shorts, which he hated according to an interview Roger Moore.

 Two fixed machine guns, two forward firing rocket launchers, two heat-seeking, air-to-air missiles, two flame guns, firing astern, two smoke ejectors, aerial mines.

 Little Nellie was named after Nellie Wallace, a British music hall star, actress, comedian, dancer and songwriter who became one of the most famous and best loved music hall performers.

 Few Wallis autogyros have been operated privately, with nearly all of them being used for research and demonstration flying by Wallis (the inventor) himself.

 FORD MUSTANG MACH 1

 I should say at this point the lighting in Bond in Motion is not conducive for taking great photos.
-The pictures are really hints of the cars, suggestions, I’d much rather you go down to the exhibition and see them for yourself.
+James Bond Cars deserve to be seen!
+The pictures are really hints of the cars, suggestions.
+I’d much rather you go down to the exhibition and see them for yourself.

 Since the car chase in Las Vegas would have many car crashes, the filmmakers had an arrangement with Ford to use their vehicles.